p1nox/the_country_identity/README.md

     > country.get_property('lifeexpectancyatbirth_totalpopulation')
     => "73.28E0"

-  You can find all the country property keys [here](http://wifo5-04.informatik.uni-mannheim.de/factbook/page/venezuela).
+  You can find all the country property keys [here](http://wifo5-04.informatik.uni-mannheim.de/factbook/page/venezuela) and a running example on a rails application [here](https://github.com/alphadeville/mil1-api).

 ## Roadmap